 – Make it beautiful: You will be more inspired to keep things organized if you make your things look beautiful—even objects behind closed doors in cabinets or closets.
 Try grouping objects to cut down on visual clutter.
 For example put all the stuff such as shampoo bottles, soap etc… by the bathtub on one tray.
 Take price stickers off your fruits and vegetables, take the plastic off the paper towels before you put them in the cabinet—anything you do to make your shelves look more appealing will inspire you to keep it organized.

-– Go digital: Typically, it is much easier to maintain, search for and organize digital items.
-It certainly takes up last space and requires less cleaning.
+– Go digital: Typically, it is much easier to maintain, search for, and organize digital items.
+It certainly takes up less space and requires less cleaning.
 Scan as much as you can.
 I sent my paper and photos to be scanned by Scan Café.
 We also transferred our CD’s and videos to digital files.

 – Rotate: Keep things you do not use on a regular basis out of your daily rotation.
 This works especially well for kids’ toys and seasonal items.
 Store them and then take them out as needed.
 If you have a large collection of some sort, but not a lot of space to display your things, you can also rotate the collection.
 Display a portion of your collectibles, then every few months out those away and display another portion.